joealden/corum-client/README.md

 ### **IMPORTANT**

-Before running either the development or the production server, it is important that a Corum API instance has been created, and a '.env' file has been created with the following environment variables:
+Before running either the development or the production server, it is important that a Corum API instance has been created, and a `.env` file has been created in the root of the project with the following environment variables:

-* API_ENDPOINT (String) - The graphcool endpoint for Corum's API.
+* `API_ENDPOINT` (String) - The graphcool endpoint for Corum's API.
-* PROD (Boolean) - Determines what error messages and logging should occur.
+* `PROD` (Boolean) - Determines what error messages and logging should occur.

+An example `.env` file can be found at `.env.example`

 If you do not know how to setup a Corum API, head over to the following github repo, [corum-api](https://github.com/joealden/corum-api).